Chalarangelo/30-seconds-of-code/content/snippets/js/s/variable-hoisting.md

 - Always define variables, functions, objects and classes before using them.
 ESLint can probably help you with that.
 - If your environment/team allows it, prefer `const` and `let`over `var` to minimize headaches.
 - If possible, use only arrow functions or `function` declarations.
 Consistency can help reduce confusion.
+- Use `'use strict'` at the beginning of your files to prevent hoisting and enforce stricter code rules.